edwindertien/sensorproto/README.md

 #### issues
 - the different link modes (scale factor) are not working flawlessly yet, due to resetting of positions
 - velocity (signal) has not been implemented yet, this can be continued later

+### PSD
+this module uses a Sharp GP2Y0A710K0F (100–550cm) on Arduino Uno A0.

+It supports raw, volts, cm, each with or without averaging

+Calibration uses a common inverse model derived from the datasheet endpoints (approx): cm = A / (V - B) with defaults based on ~2.5V@100cm and ~1.4V@500cm from [Makerguides.com](https://www.makerguides.com/sharp-gp2y0a710k0f-ir-distance-sensor-arduino-tutorial/?utm_source=chatgpt.com) A and B can be tuned as ``psd.cal_a`` and ``psd.cal_b``.

+#### Usage example (serial)

+Assuming you register the module stream (default id 5):

+    !format:csv
+    !rate:50
+    !stream:5

+the following modes are available:

+    !psd.mode:0   # raw
+    !psd.mode:1   # volts
+    !psd.mode:3   # avg volts
+    !psd.mode:4   # cm
+    !psd.mode:5   # avg cm

+Tune averaging:

+    !psd.window:10

+Tune calibration (if needed):

+    !psd.cal_a:137.5
+    !psd.cal_b:1.125